Prescription Drug Patient Assistance Programs - Free or Low Cost Medications

 - There are many different programs and a large number of medications available.

-- You can access the service - free of charge - by visiting the PPARx website at www.pparx.org.
+- You can access the service - free of charge - by visiting the MAT website at medicineassistancetool.org.

-To apply for one or more of these programs, you must work with your doctor.
+To apply for one or more of these programs, you may need to work with your doctor or other health care professional.
+Each program is different.

 There are many programs and each has its own rules for eligibility.